SpectrumIM/spectrum2/documentation/backends/libpurple.md

 	[service]
 	backend=/usr/bin/spectrum2_libpurple_backend
+	protocol=prpl-jabber

-There is also special configuration variable in `[service]` section called `protocol` which decides which Libpurple's protocol will be used:
+As showed above, there is also special configuration variable in `[service]` section called `protocol` which decides which Libpurple's protocol will be used:

 Protocol variable| Description
 -----------------|------------